 It is impossible to estimate the contribution a great teacher makes to our nation, to society, and to the students taught during a lifetime of devoted service to the teaching profession.
 Unfortunately, there exists, and always has existed, a severe shortage of great teachers.
 The Florida Retired Educators Foundation (FREF) has established a fund to assist the many young people who are interested in teaching, but unable to fulfill this goal without financial assistance.

 Must be a GRADUATING HIGH SCHOOL SENIOR IN 2021

 Ability to relate to and work with people of all ages.

 Commitment to service, with special interest in teaching children and youth.

 Emphasis is placed on SAT and/or ACT scores.
 The minimum score for SAT is 1,000 or above (Reading and Math sections) or ACT is 22 or above.

 Participation and leadership in school and community activities.

 A scholarship is awarded to a high school graduating senior for one year and can be renewed for a maximum of four years of college if the student maintains a satisfactory level of achievement.
 Satisfactory achievement is defined as a 2.0 grade point average with no failing grade in any subject.

 Scholarship recipients may attend any accredited public or private community college, a four‑year college or university, provided that their programs are consistent with the goal of becoming a qualified teacher.
-The recipient will provide the Scholarship Committee of FREF with copies of each quarterly or semester report to parents.
-The recipient will be obligated to teach in a state accredited public or private school in Florida one year for each year a scholarship is granted.
-Discontinuation of training, or interruption of teaching during the obligatory period for reasons other than health will cause the notes to become payable on demand.
-The notes shall carry a rate of interest at 5% compounded per annum.
+To ensure renewal qualifications, the recipient will provide the Scholarship Committee of FREF with copies of each quarterly or semester report to parents.